Peyami Safa: Early life

-Peyami Safa was born on April 2, 1889 in Gedikpaşa and named after Tevfik Fikret, one of the poets of Servet-i Fünûn.
-His father is İsmail Safa, who was referred to as a "mother-born poet" by Muallim Naci and belonging to a family of Trabzon origin.
-Her mother is Server Bedia Hanım.
+Peyami Safa was born on April 2, 1899, in Gedikpaşa and named after Tevfik Fikret, one of the poets of Servet-i Fünûn.
+His father İsmail Safa was referred to as a "mother-born poet" by Muallim Naci and belonged to a family of Trabzon origin.
+His mother is Server Bedia Hanım.
 Peyami Safa's father was one of the opponents of Abdülhamid II and died in Sivas while in exile without leaving anything financial to his family.
 Peyami Safa, who lost his father when he was one and a half years old, was brought up by his mother under hard conditions with his brother Ilhami Safa.
 During his primary education, bone tuberculosis appeared in his right arm.
 Due to his illness, he could not attend school and found himself among doctors, patients and caregivers at a young age.
 He influenced the effect of this disease in his work, Dokuzuncu Hariciye Koğuşu.

 He started his high school education in Vefa High School in Fatih in 1910.
 During these years, he was a classmate with Ekrem Hakkı Ayverdi and Elif Naci.
 Also Hasan Âli Yücel and Yusuf Ziya Ortaç were among their high school friends.
 He gave his first literary discussions and products in those years.
 He wrote his first story essay Piano Teaching and his first novel essay Eski Dost in high school.
 In addition, the first story book titled Don't Take This Book, which he published during these periods, aroused curiosity and sold out within a few days.
 He could not continue his high school education due to his illness and his family's livelihood problems.
 He developed the knowledge of French by memorizing Petit Larousse, a gift from his father's close friends, Abdullah Cevdet, and began to be interested in medicine, psychology and philosophy books besides literary works.
 Due to his interest in the theater in the future, he took the Dârülbedayi exams but could not continue despite his success.
 During the times of the First World War, he started working in the Post Office to help his mother.
 Later, he was appointed as a teacher to the Rehber-i İttihad School in Boğaziçi (1917) and worked for a while in the Düyûn-ı Umûmiye Administration (1918).